c2platform/ansible-collection-forgerock/roles/ds/README.md

 --trustAll --no-prompt
 ```

+The required arguments for the different dsreplication scenarios differ quite a bit, hence below the scenarios, where used
+in the code (and the requirements in the XLS) and unique arguments.
+These also help explaining the refactoring/normalisation
+of the dsreplication arguments.
+* status: _used_  for initial check and for listing the configured dn's if already something is running. _arguments_ adminUID and adminPassword.
+* configure: _used_ for creating (--baseDN is already an itemised list hence no loop needed), again for intial and for delta. _arguments_ basically all, notably bind and admin.
+* initialize-all: _used_ as a follow-up of configure, it activates the replication config. _arguments_ adminUID and adminPassword, baseDN

 ## Dependencies

 <!--A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.-->